illinois-cs241/illinois-cs241.github.io/_slides/finding_filesystems.md

-% CS 241
+---
+layout: slide
-% File Systems
+title: File Systems
+author: Bhuvan
+---

 ## What do filesystems look like?